Types of Degrees Literature Majors Are Getting

 |Hispanic or Latino||29|

-Literature appeals to people across the globe.
+Americans aren’t the only ones with an interest in Literature.
 About 11.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 Literature majors often go into careers where salaries can range from $69,480 to $78,150 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Literature